Staging a Bedroom: Design Tips to Help You Get the Offer of Your Dreams

 Staging a bedroom can make a difference

-The following statistics from the National Association of Realtors, 2021 Profile on Home Staging survey present data from agents who represent buyers and sellers every day.
+The following statistics from the National Association of Realtors (NAR) Profile of Home Staging survey present data from agents who represent buyers and sellers every day.

-We reached out to elite agent Kim Alden of Barrington, Illinois, who has sold over a thousand homes in her career, and to top agent Maribel Sotuyo of Houston, Texas, who has a record of selling homes quickly, to share their home staging expertise.
+We reached out to top-performing agent Kim Alden of Barrington, Illinois, who has sold over 2,300 homes in her career, and to top agent Maribel Sotuyo of Houston, Texas, who has a record of selling homes quickly, to share their home staging expertise.
 In this article, you’ll learn the steps to making your home — and specifically your bedroom — more marketable while you create a relaxing sanctuary that buyers can’t wait to move into.

 I always tell people less is more: on your nightstand, have one item like an alarm clock and a lamp; on the other, maybe a lamp and a book.